bwlewis/sshg/README.md

 That last example is really useful for copying files in parallel to many nodes.
-For example, let's say we want to copy a directory called 'test' to the /tmp director on several nodes.
+For example, let's say we want to copy a directory called 'test' to the /tmp directory on several nodes.
 We can redirect the output of tar:

 ```
 mkdir test